pypr/automan/docs/source/tutorial.rst

 invocations.
 Alternatively, one can install automan and run scripts within the docker container and this will work correctly.

-Using docker for remote computers is not fully supported at this time.
+One could use docker on the remote computers also but this is not yet fully tested.

 .. _Docker: https://www.docker.com/